pallets/flask/docs/errorhandling.rst

 You might want to show custom error pages to the user when an error occurs.
 This can be done by registering error handlers.

-An error handler is a normal view function that return a response, but instead of being registered for a route, it is registered for an exception or HTTP status code that would is raised while trying to handle a request.
+An error handler is a normal view function that returns a response, but instead of being registered for a route, it is registered for an exception or HTTP status code that would be raised while trying to handle a request.

 Registering
 ```````````